MissVeronica/um-custom-username-field/README.md

 2. WP Users fields user_nicename, display_name

 ## UM Forms Builder -> Login form
-1. Use the default Form field "Username or email" with the meta_key "username" for Login User identification.
+1. Use the predefined Form field "Username or email" with the meta_key "username" for Login User identification.
-2. Users can be identified by both Username, Email address and the UM meta_key value or WP Users field values.
+2. Users can be identified by both Username, Email address and the UM meta_key value or WP Users field value.
 3. Add the additional Custom User field or WP Users fields for identification in the Label.

 ## Error messages